gtaylor/EVE-Market-Data-Relay/doc_src/uploading.rst

 * Hit 'Add'.
 * Enter 'EMDR' for the name.
 * Leave data type as EVE Marketeer & Marketdata.
-* Set the URL to: http://master.eve-emdr.com/upload/eve_marketeer/
+* Set the URL to: http://master.eve-emdr.com/upload/
-* Enter 46 for upload key.
+* Enter EMDR for upload key.
 * Hit Save.
 * You're all set.
 Get uploading!